-Served: 1+ years
+Served: 2 years

-1924 to February 27, 1926
+January 1, 1924 to February 27, 1926

-A week or ten days into February 1926, Marshal Knapp arrested Anna Robinson (25) in a boarding house in Hopkinsville, a settlement of the United States Pipe and Foundry Company, for possession of alcohol and fined her $100.
+A week or ten days into February 1926, Marshal Knapp arrested Anna Clay Roberson (25) in a boarding house in Hopkinsville, a settlement of the United States Pipe and Foundry Company, for possession of alcohol and fined her $100.
 It was not a major arrest, but it would lead to his death.

 When Marshal Knapp came through the door, she hurled the jar at him.
 She also pulled a revolver on him and held him a bay.
-She then told Warner to retrieve another revolver from a dresser drawer, which he did.
+Roberson then told Warner to retrieve another revolver from a dresser drawer, which he did.
 Together, they disarmed Marshal Knapp and ordered him from the house.
 Unarmed, Marshal Knapp chose to leave.

-Robinson, apparently intent on embarrassing Marshal Knapp, ordered him back at gunpoint and took his badge and Patterson’s warrant.
+Roberson, apparently intent on embarrassing Marshal Knapp, ordered him back at gunpoint and took his badge and Patterson’s warrant.
 This was more than Marshal Knapp would take and when he protested Warner shot him with his own revolver.
 The bullet entered his forehead and ran the circumference of the interior of the skull to the rear.
 Freeman and Warner then fled the house.

-News of the shooting spread rapidly and scores of citizens formed a posse to find the perpetrators.
+News of the shooting spread rapidly, and scores of citizens formed a posse to find the perpetrators.
 Deputy Marshal Isadore Chinn, half a mile away and unaware of the shooting, saw Warner running with a revolver in his hand and took him into custody just as the posse arrived.
 They then took him to the Addyston jail and locked him up.

-Late that night, Marshal Knapp’s condition began to deteriorate and he was transported to Bethesda Hospital in Cincinnati.
+Late that night, Marshal Knapp’s condition began to deteriorate, and he was transported to Bethesda Hospital in Cincinnati.

 Marshal Knapp was survived by his wife, Norma (43) and three children; John (10), Henrietta (8), and Elton (7).
 He was buried in Section 1, Lot 182, Grave 7 of Maple Grove Cemetery, Cleves, on March 17, 1926.

 © This narrative was revised on November 27, 3014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with research assistance from Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian, and SORTA Operations Superintendent Philip Lind, Greater Cincinnati Police Museum Registrar.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.